dflex-js/dflex/docs/docs/dom-gen/intro.md

 domGen.getElmPointer(id: string, depth: number)
 ```

+Where `depth` represents element depth in the layout.
+The deeper the lower.
+The base node will be `depth=0`.

-Returns pointer object refers to element relation with its keys and related
+`getElmPointer` returns pointer object refers to element relation with its keys and related
 index:

 - `order: Object <elementOrder>`